 - Fat- 1 serving

 I make an effort to eat within 30-45 minutes after a workout.
 If that’s hard to make happen, I pack fruit and raw almonds with me.
 Also, I make a conscious effort to drink a lot of water post-workout to assure that I don’t overeat.
 Dehydration is often mistaken as hunger.
-I should just hand out my business card at the smoothie stations at gyms and say call me in a month when you realize your hour cardio class followed by your banana, blueberry, mango, strawberry smoothie has actually made you gain five pounds!
+I should just hand out my business card at the smoothie stations at gyms and say call me in a month when you realize your hour cardio class followed by your banana, blueberry, mango, the strawberry smoothie has actually made you gain five pounds!
 This $12 “healthy” smoothie sends your insulin levels on a roller-coaster ride, causing your body to store fat.
-You do need sugar post workout, but limit the smoothie to one or two servings.
+You do need sugar post-workout, but limit the smoothie to one or two servings.

-Now with my 20-Minute Workout Videos my clients have the time to get their workout in AND cook a well-balanced meal at home.
+Now with my 20-Minute Workout Videos, my clients have the time to get their workout in AND cook a well-balanced meal at home.